-Send your pet to the Moon.
-Forever look up and know they are they.
+Send your pet to the Moon and forever look up knowing where they are!
 The future will need incredible pets.
-Save your fur babies DNA.
-Board the spaceship.
+Save your fur babies DNA now by boarding the next spaceship.

 "I can't wait for Zelda to be on the Moon!" — Stefany